-In terms of private accommodation, you can choose from a wide range of possibilities – a single room, an apartment or even a house.
+In terms of private accommodation in Denmark, you can choose from a wide range of possibilities – a single room, an apartment or even a house.
 However, here you will be looking at much heavier prices starting from €400 and reaching the mind-blowing €700 for a monthly rent including utilities.

 Whatever your choice, make sure that you find your comfort zone and see if you can find the perfect housing for you at least 2 or 3 months before the beginning of your studies.

 When it comes to groceries, we can have a look at local prices and learn more about the costs of some general goods:

 With a strict and healthy diet based on this price list, you can expect to spend no more than 1500 DKK, or €200 each month for food bought from local stores and supermarkets.
 This means that you can even save up some finances for a few nights out enjoying some traditional Danish cuisine!